 At ChildhoodBiography, we strive for accuracy and fairness in our quest to deliver you the Biography of Popular Comedians.

 Kindly stay tuned for more related articles in our Comedians category.
 You may find some interest in the childhood story of Ellen DeGeneres, Kevin Hart, Dave Chappelle and Steve Harvey.
+Let’s not forget the great Adam Sandler, whom we have written his Bio.

 If you see something that doesn’t look right in this article, please place your comment or contact us!